Borf/browedit/readme.txt

 Object edit (F2)
 ----------------
-In object edit mode you can edit models, sounds, effects and lights This editmode has different tools

-Select (1)
-used to select objects.
-Click on an object to select it, drag to select multiple, doubleclick on an object to view its properties
+In object edit mode you can edit models, sounds, effects and lights Click on an object to select it, drag to select multiple, doubleclick on an object to view its properties This editmode has different tools

-Move (2)
+Move (1)
 Used to move selected objects.
 Drag to move the object.
 Shift+drag to move the object up and down

-Scale (3)
+Scale (2)
 Used to move scale objects.
 Drag to scale the object.

-Rotate (4)
+Rotate (3)
 Used to move rotate objects.
 Drag to rotate the object.